hardrock100/hardrock100.github.io/docs/runners_manual_2021/covid.md

 For purposes of the run, we consider your “household” to be the runner together with their crew/pacers.
 We ask social distancing by household under that definition, and leave it to individual runners if they want further restrictions within their household.

-Due to the uncertainty of the COVID-19 Pandemic thisplan is subject to change and subject to modifications based on current conditions and public health orders.
+Due to the uncertainty of the COVID-19 Pandemic this plan is subject to change and subject to modifications based on current conditions and public health orders.

 COVID-19 testing is available To request a COVID-19 test, call San Juan County Public Health: 970-387-0242.